akaash-emmanuel/akaash-emmanuel/README.md

-I'm Akaash and I have just begun my journey through the digital world.
-I have a lot to learn and a lot to be perfect at.
+I'm Akaash and I am a rookie at coding.
+The languages below are the ones that I will be done learning and perfecting in under 7 months.
 My repositories contain codes( or will have codes )for assignments and projects named according to language and level.

 ### 🧰 Languages and Tools